 Mac Campus Intramural Soccer Rules (outdoors)

 This is intramurals: recreational sports organized within a particular institution or a set geographic area.
 Players come with different levels of players and intensity.
 Have fun, play hard but avoid unnecessary aggression and/or contact.
 Everyone wants to play; Nobody wants to get hurt.

-• Each player must show their validated I.D. card and vaccine passport to the referee (ref) prior to the start of the game and indicate the team that they are on.
+• Each player must show their validated I.D. card to the referee (ref) prior to the start of the game and indicate the team that they are on.

 • After the game is played, return your pinnie to your captain.
 The captain is responsible for returning all pinnies.